mmosca/FormationFlightDocs/docs/faq.md

 *However*, a Caddx Vista system will not work without [FPV.WTF's MSP-OSD](https://github.com/fpv-wtf/msp-osd).

+## Does this support TBS Crossfire, IRC Ghost, TBS Tracer, DragonLink, FrSky, EzUHF, etc?

+FormationFlight is RC control link agnostic.
+FormationFlight is commonly used with ExpressLRS hardware since it's small, lightweight, and inexpensive, but it will work with whatever control link you like (or none at all!)

 ## Is this RemoteID?

 **NO**.
 FormationFlight is very fundamentally distinct from Remote ID.
 FormationFlight uses a completely different format to Remote ID, and supports [encryption](/advanced/#encryption) for additional privacy if so desired.
 At this time, there are **no plans** to support Remote ID payloads in FormationFlight.
 If that is a feature we consider in the future, it will be **strictly opt-in, off by default**.